lwjglgamedev/lwjglbook-bookcontents-leg/chapter28/chapter28.md

 # Assimp

 The capability of loading complex 3d models in different formats is crucial in order to write a game.
 The task of writing parsers for some of them would require lots of work.
 Even just supporting a single format can be time consuming.
-For instance, the wavefront loader described in chapter 9, only parses a small subset of the specification 8amterials are not handled at all\).
+For instance, the wavefront loader described in chapter 9, only parses a small subset of the specification \(materials are not handled at all\).

 Fortunately, the [Assimp ](http://assimp.sourceforge.net/)library already can be used to parse many common 3D formats.
 It’s a C++ library which can load static and animated models in a variety of formats.
 LWJGL provides the bindings to use them from Java code.
 In this chapter, we will explain how it can be used.